 \subsection{Distributed Operators for Algorithm Enhancements}

-The advanced heuristics in cuPDLPx, namely the Reflected Halpern Iteration, Adaptive Restarting, and PID-controlled weight updates---require specific distributed operations to function correctly on the $R \times C$ processor grid.
-We define these operations using the partition notation established in Section \ref{sec:pdhg-iter}, where the primal vector $x$ is partitioned along the column axis $C$ into blocks $x_{[j]}$, and the dual vector $y$ is partitioned along the row axis $R$ into blocks $y_{[i]}$.
+The advanced heuristics—namely Adaptive Restarting and PID-controlled weight updates—require specific distributed operations to function correctly on the $R \times C$ grid.
+We define these operations using the partition notation where the primal vector $x$ is partitioned along the column axis $C$ into blocks $x_{[j]}$, and the dual vector $y$ is partitioned along the row axis $R$ into blocks $y_{[i]}$.